Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Introduction

 We shall make the first steps towards computation of {\it affine Thom polynomials} that count how many fibers of a generic polynomial map of an affine algebraic variety have a prescribed collection of singularities.
-An example of the affine version of the Plucker formulas is as follows.
+An example of the affine version of the Pl\"ucker formulas is as follows.